 - enables students to become self-regulated learners who achieve successful outcomes and develop the necessary skills for independent, life-long learning;

 - focuses on students’ mental and physical wellbeing to support the holistic development of each individual;

 - provides the disciplinary knowledge in a broad range of subjects to enable students to pursue the future pathway of their choice;

-At Oaks Park High School, we believe that a carefully planned and structured curriculum is the foundation upon which excellent learning and development is built.
-The curriculum is designed and implemented in such a way that it builds on prior knowledge and prepares students for the next stage in their education.
-This ensures that lessons are engaging and challenging.
+At Oaks Park High School, we believe that a carefully planned and well-structured curriculum is the foundation upon which excellent learning and development is built.
+In all subject areas, the curriculum is designed and implemented in such a way that it builds on prior knowledge and prepares students for the next stage in their education.

 |Subjects||Year 9||Year 10||Year 11|

 |Life||1 hour||1 hour||1 hour|

 |Option 2||2 hours||2 hours||2 hours|